Nearby Library Systems

 Seattle residents are also eligible for a free KCLS card.

-If you qualify for a free Seattle Public Library card because you work, go to school or own property in our free service area, please bring proof of employment, student enrollment or taxpayer status.
+If you qualify for a free Seattle Public Library card because you work, go to school or own property in our free service area, please complete a Library card application.
+We will ask you to proof of employment, student enrollment or taxpayer status.
 Visit our Valid Identification page for more information.

 Other Nearby Libraries